Population Characteristics

 Population of Centre Wellington by Ethnicity and Origin

 The population of Centre Wellington is quite diverse, which contributes to the town's vibrant cultural landscape.
 Centre Wellington is inclusive and accepts various ethnic groups with open arms.
-Furthermore, the province appreciates the unique contributions that each ethnicity brings.
+Furthermore, the town appreciates the unique contributions that each ethnicity brings.

-The top 5 ethnicities and origins in the province are English, which accounts for 31.65% of the total population, followed by Scottish (27.64%), Irish (24.33%), Canadian (16.92%), and German (15.52%).
+The top 5 ethnicities and origins in Centre Wellington are English, which accounts for 31.65% of the total population, followed by Scottish (27.64%), Irish (24.33%), Canadian (16.92%), and German (15.52%).

 | Ethnicity and Origin | Male | Female | Percentage in Population |